 red dress: Ross about a year and a half ago, $12.99.

 sandals: My FAV, birthday gift from my sister & brother this year.
-Urban Outfitters
+Urban Outfitters.

 Feather earrings: AE, 3 years ago.